cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 In the |application-overview-page|, click on |example-flow-italic|.
 This takes you to the flow details page.
 (If you haven't already started the flow, click on the *Start* button in the right-side, below the green arrow.)
-The flow's *status* will read *RUNNING* when it is ready to receive events.
+The flow's *status* will read *Running* when it is ready to receive events.

 Now double-click on the *who* stream on the left side of the flow visualization, which brings up a pop-up window.
 Enter a name and click the *Inject* button.
 After you close the pop-up